 A revolutionary fantasy dungeon crawling epic

 So far you’ve seen a range of lightweight board games and party board games, with a few more intense strategy games mixed in – but now it’s time for the big guns.
 Introducing the behemoth of board games, and arguably one of the best board games out there right now, Gloomhaven.

 Gloomhaven is big, and we’re not just talking about popularity (though it has won numerous awards).
 Inside the absolutely enormous, 20-pound box is a sprawling co-op dungeon-crawler that has you battling, looting, and making crucial decisions as the running campaign progresses.
 This game has a huge amount of content hidden inside.

 Gameplay focuses on playing cards from your hand.
 You select an ability from the top of one card and the bottom of a second, and this creates your movement and combat actions from the turn (as well as decides where in the initiative order you’ll sit).

 Beware a few things in Gloomhaven, though – if you run out of health or cards at any point, you’re out.
 You’ll also need to communicate carefully with your team.
 This is a co-op game, but one where everyone has hidden agendas and may abandon you to grab some extra gold at any time.

-If you don’t have the mental or physical space for a huge Gloomhaven campaign, you can pick up more approachable versions of the game.
+You can pick up more approachable versions of the game, which Russell recommends as a better way to get started these days, particularly if you don’t have the space in your house or time in your day.
 There’s a high-quality digital version of Gloomhaven, and Gloomhaven: Jaws of the Lion condenses the game’s greatest parts into a smaller box.